CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/08 - Managing Production Workloads.md

 - **Allocated size**

 The Allocated size tab provides a history of the size of the database.
-The Largest Database tables (current) table identifies of the tables which have the greatest number of records and consume the maximum space.
+The Largest Database tables (current) table identifies the tables which have the greatest number of records and consume the maximum space.

 1. Click on **Allocated size** tab.